 This enables consumers to have confidence that any honey labeled Manuka that has been exported from New Zealand is genuine.

-The new regulatory definition focuses on defining two levels of Manuka honey — monofloral Manuka honey and multifloral Manuka honey.
+The new regulatory standard focuses on defining two levels of Manuka honey — monofloral Manuka honey and multifloral Manuka honey.

 All Manuka Honey goes through detailed testing to validate authenticity.